 You could also say you are going to the concert or the kitchen, but you cannot say you are going to the room or the school, at least not without some qualifier: the back room, or the language school.

 Check for ESL classes on Superprof.

-Many Esol students watch television, especially the news segments, in order to study language patterns and emulate the presenters.
+Many Esol students watch television, especially the news, in order to study language patterns and emulate the presenters.

 While this idea has some merit, it shouldn't top the list of ways to learn English conversation.

-The style of English for broadcasting news programs is generally not suitable for everyday English usage.
+The style of English language for broadcasting news is generally not suitable for everyday English usage.

 Why not use music to improve your English speaking, instead?

 You can find free English song lyrics online, for popular as well as older music.
 With the words in front of you, all you have to do is imitate the singer's vocalization.